Elizabeth Cook: Career

 She released 2004's This Side of the Moon, which was eventually picked up by record label Thirty Tigers.
 It received positive reviews from The New York Times and No Depression.
 Produced by Rodney Crowell, Balls, which included a song Cook had written with songwriter Melinda Schneider, "Sometimes It Takes Balls to Be a Woman", was released in May 2007.
 Welder featured appearances by Dwight Yoakam, Crowell and Buddy Miller.

 Cook toured in America, as well as in South Korea, Japan, Norway, Sweden, Poland, France and the UK.
 She appeared at the Cambridge Folk Festival, the Maverick Festival and the Borderline in London.
 She has continued to play the Grand Ole Opry, making over 400 appearances—the most by a non-member of the radio show.

 She toured the UK in support of Welder, performing 18 dates with her then-husband, guitarist and songwriter Tim Carroll, and her upright bass player Bones Hillman, formerly of Midnight Oil.

 Cook was invited by the Atlanta Braves to sing the national anthem before their 2011 home opener on April 8, 2011.

 At the suggestion of Paul Shaffer, Cook was invited in August 2011 to be a guest on Late Show with David Letterman, where she discussed satellite radio and growing up in Florida.
 She considered starring in a CBS sitcom about a single mother whose life is disrupted by the arrival of her criminal father, but the show never came to fruition.
 In June 2012 Cook returned to the Late Show to perform with Jason Isbell.
-American Songwriter notes that they sang covers of Townes Van Zandt's "Pancho and Lefty" and "Tecumseh Valley".
+They sang covers of Townes Van Zandt's "Pancho and Lefty" and "Tecumseh Valley".
 On March 14, 2013, she appeared a third time on the Late Show with David Letterman and was interviewed by Letterman.
 She worked extensively with Carlene Carter on Carter's tenth studio album, Carter Girl.
 On June 2, 2014, she appeared a fourth time on Late Show with David Letterman, performing Lou Reed's "Pale Blue Eyes".

 In 2016, Cook released her sixth studio album, Exodus of Venus.

-Starting in 2020, Cook began hosting Upstream with Elizabeth Cook, a fishing show on the Circle network.
+In 2020, Cook began hosting Upstream with Elizabeth Cook, a fishing show on the Circle network.

 On September 11, 2020, she released the album Aftermath.

 She can also be heard on select episodes of the Adult Swim series Squidbillies, where she voices Tammi.

-Radio show

 Cook hosts the mid-day radio show "Elizabeth Cook's Apron Strings" on the Sirius XM radio station Outlaw Country.
 She has been nominated for two Ameripolitan Music Awards for her radio work.